jaybakaraniya3/TTC-Subway-Delay-Analysis/README.md

 Peak Risk Hours: Visualized a clear spike in delays at 1 AM and 6 PM, providing actionable data for transit planning.

-📂 Repository Contents
-/SQL_Scripts: The raw queries used for data aggregation.
-/PowerBI_File: The .pbix file containing the interactive report.
-/Images: High-resolution screenshots of the final dashboard.

 Contact: Jay Bakaraniya – www.linkedin.com/in/jaybakaraniya